fhiso/legacy-format/data-model.md

 Substructures
 :   None

-{.ednote} Although the GEDCOM spec says "Ancestral File", we included this assuming it might be used for the same purpose by other data providers.
+{.ednote} Although the GEDCOM spec refers repeatedly to "Ancestral File", we included this assuming it might be used for the same purpose by other data providers.

 ### RETI   {#RETI}